Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

   - black box: complex models, not clear how they flag (e.g. neural networks).
 Usually yields higher performances but require more work (=cost) from the expert to inspect the different case.
 - operational efficiency: measure time and effort needed to collect and inspect transaction data and evaluate it.
 Very important when there are strict temporal requirements to evaluate data.

-Fraud management is a problem of risk management, we always need to evaluate the risks and balance the reduction of vulnerabilities and potential damage with the costs (cost-benefit analysis), both direct (management, operational, equipment) and indirect (less usability, slower performance, reduce productivity of users, less privacy)
+Fraud management is a problem of risk management, we always need to evaluate the risks and balance the reduction of vulnerabilities and potential damage with the costs (cost-benefit analysis), both direct (management, operational, equipment) and indirect (less usability, slower performance, reduce productivity of users, less privacy).
 MORE MONEY does not translate directly into MORE SECURITY
-Another important thing to keep in mind is that often sensitive data such as transactions need to comply with some regulation about how they can be used and stored
+Another important thing to keep in mind is that often sensitive data such as transactions need to comply with some regulation about how they can be used and stored.

 #### Recap of fraud management challenges
 - skewness of data: finding frauds in the dataset is like finding a needle in a haystack making it difficult to learn a model